studyllm/cursor-prompt-manager/README_en.md

 - **📝 Prompt Management**: Create, edit, delete, and organize your AI prompts
 - **🗂️ Category System**: Organize prompts into categories for better management
 - **🔍 Search & Filter**: Quickly find prompts with search and category filtering
-- **⚡ Smart Chat Integration**: Automatically load prompts into Cursor's AI chat with one click
+- **⚡ Quick Chat Integration**: One-click to copy prompts to clipboard and open Cursor AI chat interface
 - **🔧 Template Variables**: Support for dynamic variables like `{{selection}}`, `{{filename}}`, etc.
 - **📤 Import/Export**: Backup and share your prompt libraries
 - **📊 Usage Statistics**: Track how often you use each prompt
 - **🎨 Modern UI**: Clean, responsive interface that matches VS Code themes
-- **🗑️ Advanced Deletion**: Multiple ways to delete prompts with confirmation dialogs
+- **🗑️ Safe Deletion**: Right-click and command deletion with confirmation dialogs to prevent accidental deletion
 ## Installation

 ### From Source (Development)